No Emancipation without Compensation

 • Lauren Lauret, Leiden University

 Lauren Lauret completed her dissertation at Leiden University, where she also holds an assistant professorship in Dutch History.
-Currently she is an nwo Rubicon post-doctoral fellow at University College London.
+She was an NWO Rubicon post-doctoral fellow at University College London.
 Her research focuses on how the political elite (re)claimed power after experiencing disruption, with a particular focus on the impact of colonialism on Dutch and British political practice.
 Among others she published Serving the chain?
 De Nederlandsche Bank and the last decades of slavery, 1814-1863 (Leiden University Press 2023) with Karwan Fatah-Black and Joris van den Tol; ‘Four Founding Fathers on the Road: New Government Design in the United States and the Netherlands, 1776-1815’, Revue Française d’Études Américaines 173:4 (2022) 78-96 with Dirk Alkemade; Regentenwerk.
 Vergaderen in de Staten-Generaal en de Tweede Kamer, 1750-1850 (Prometheus 2020).
 E-mail: l.b.lauret@hum.leidenuniv.nl.

 Downloads